heidtJJ/Summer-League-Organizer/README.md

      registration status

 Please see [a link](Summer-League-Organizer/summer league organizer.pdf) for project details.
-Please see Summer-League-Organizer/SummerLeagueOrganizer/specification.txt for the software specification.
+Please see [a link](Summer-League-Organizer/SummerLeagueOrganizer/specification.txt) for the software specification.
 Please see Summer-League-Organizer/SummerLeagueOrganizer/design_doc.txt for the design document.